 Micah Ann Wixom

-Micah joined Education Commission of the States as a policy analyst in 2013, leaving behind the desert for the snowier climes of Colorado.
-She works on a number of K-12 policy areas, including English learner policies, school choice and school safety.
+Micah joined Education Commission of the States as a policy analyst in 2013 and works on a number of K-12 policy areas, including school choice and English learner policies.
 Previously, she worked for the Legislative Counsel Bureau in Nevada and as a legislative auditor in Arizona.
 Micah has a master’s in public education and a bachelor’s in liberal arts and history.
-She enjoys spending time in the outdoors, puttering around the kitchen, and doing whatever she can to become her niece’s and nephews’ favorite auntie.
+She enjoys spending time in the outdoors and puttering around the kitchen.

 Kate Wolff is the external affairs coordinator for the Arts Education Partnership (AEP) and a member of Education Commission of the States’ State Relations team.
 In this dual role, Kate works closely with AEP partner organizations across the country to engage and inform their efforts to expand access to the arts in education and serves as a resource on broader education policy issues for Education Commission of the States Commissioners and states in the mid-Atlantic and Eastern parts of the U.S. Prior to joining Education Commission of the States, Kate served in the U.S. Department of Health and Human Services, in a variety of capacities in the Office of the Secretary, the Office of Intergovernmental and External Affairs, and the Administration for Children and Families.
 Kate enjoys living in our nation’s capital, taking advantage of free museums and getting around the city car-free.